marcoh2325/EDA_WINES/README.md

 # FINES_AND_WINES
+These exercises were solved by Sergio Salvador, Helen Navarro, Berta Pfaff and Marco Hernani <br>

 Two exercises made during the Master in Data Science at Assembler Institute of Technology <br>
 First exercise: The objective is to made an exploratory data analysis to some data about traffic fines in Madrid <br>